Skip to main content

 N.B: International students (non-EU) are able to work up to twenty hours per week, depending on your visa conditions.
 You can undertake most types of work but you must NOT engage in business or self-employment; or be employed as a professional sports person, entertainer or doctor in training, and cannot fill a permanent full-time vacancy.
 UH international students are also not eligible to undertake a self-employed placement year or placement working from home.

-If you are a student working at the University of Hertfordshire, you will be able to work a maximum of 15 hours per week regardless of whether you are a home or international student.
+If you are an International student working at the University of Hertfordshire, you will be able to work a maximum of 15 hours per week in that role.
+(HR University Policy Employment of Tier 4 students (HR15A))

 Contact Us